-The LM5035 provides two alternating gate driver outputs, the floating high side gate driver HO and the ground referenced low side driver LO.
+The LM5039 provides two alternating gate driver outputs, the floating high side gate driver HO and the ground referenced low side driver LO.
 Each driver is capable of sourcing 1.25A and sinking 2A peak.
 The HO and LO outputs operate in an alternating manner, at one-half the internal oscillator frequency.
 The LO driver is powered directly by the VCC regulator.
 The HO gate driver is powered from a bootstrap capacitor connected between HB and HS.
 An external diode connected between VCC (anode pin) and HB (cathode pin) provides the high side gate driver power by charging the bootstrap capacitor from VCC when the switch node (HS pin) is low.
-When the high side MOSFET is turned on, HB rises to a peak voltage equal to $V{VCC} + V{HS}$ where V{HS} is the switch node voltage.
+When the high side MOSFET is turned on, HB rises to a peak voltage equal to $V{VCC} + V{HS}$ where $V{HS}$ is the switch node voltage.

-The HB and VCC capacitors should be placed close to the pins of the LM5035 to minimize voltage transients due to parasitic inductances since the peak current sourced to the MOSFET gates can exceed 1.25A.
-The recommended value of the HB capacitor is 0.01μ F or greater.
+The HB and VCC capacitors should be placed close to the pins of the LM5039 to minimize voltage transients due to parasitic inductances since the peak current sourced to the MOSFET gates can exceed 1.25A.
+The recommended value of the HB capacitor is 0.01 $\mu$ F or greater.
 A low ESR / ESL capacitor, such as a surface mount ceramic, should be used to prevent voltage droop during the HO transitions.

-The maximum duty cycle for each output is limited to slightly less than 50% due to the internally fixed deadtime and any programmed sync rectifier delay.
-The typical deadtime in this condition is 70 ns.
+The maximum duty cycle for each output is equal to or slightly less than 50% due to a programmed sync rectifier delay.
 The programmed sync rectifier delay is determined by the DLY pin resistor.
 If the COMP pin is open circuit, the outputs will operate at maximum duty cycle.
 The maximum duty cycle for each output can be calculated with the following equation:

-Maximum Duty Cycle = $$\frac{\frac{1}{2}T{s} - T{D} - T1}{T{s}}$$
+Maximum Duty Cycle = $$\frac{\frac{1}{2}T{s} - T{1}}{T{s}}$$